COVID-19: Frequently Asked Questions

 Our offices are taking an abundance of precautions to minimize the risk of spreading infectious diseases, including the coronavirus.
-This includes enhanced sterilization and cleaning procedures, stringent PPE requirements, adding physical barriers to our front desks and hygiene bays, and changes to our check-in procedures.
+This includes enhanced sterilization and cleaning procedures, stringent PPE requirements, adding physical barriers to our front desks and hygiene bays.

 What Personal Protective Equipment do the Dentists and Clinical Staff wear?

 Our dentists and clinical staff wears a full kit of personal protective equipment (PPE) including, but not limited to:

 - a KN95 mask covered by a surgical mask,

 - Single-use gloves,

 Our front desk and non-clinical staff also wear a surgical mask while in our offices.